marsen/marsen/resume/en/index.md

 ### Wistron ITS, 2010 ~ 2012

-Maintained Taiwan CDC projects VACC & NIIS , managed requires and developed new features.
+Maintained Taiwan CDC projects VACC & NIIS, managed requirements and developed new features.

 ## Education